Jackdaw Coloeus monedula

 "

 Apparently, seeing just one alone was back luck, and a flight of Jackdaws down the chimney was thought to portend death of one of the inmates of the house (and a sh..load of soot on the floor I imagine).
-They do have something of a reputation when it comes to nesting on top of chimneys, I assume they just enjoy the warmth, certainly I watched local birds competing to perch on the rim of an 'active' chimney-pot.
+They do have something of a reputation when it comes to nesting on top of chimneys, I assume they just enjoy the warmth, certainly I've watched local birds competing noisily to perch on the rim of an 'active' chimney-pot.

 Well, all that aside they are an intelligent, active, gregarious, and noisy species, always seeming to have something to say to each other, perhaps it's "why do you always stink of bloody smoke?"
 I like them, a lot.
 We have a large roost (colony) in trees close by, and I find their constant chatting cheerful beyond measure.
 The collective noun for a group is apparently a 'clattering', I'd prefer a 'chattering', but I don't get to decide such things.